gopine/diary/2024/August/August 5 (Mon).md

 Using browser developer tools to profile the application and identify bottlenecks.

 Found the source of the performance issue: an inefficient JavaScript loop.

+The performance issue has been resolved and deployed.